jordonsc/dosa/docs/Setup.md

 get started.

 You may use any IDE to edit code, but you'll need to use the Arduino IDE to compile and burn the binary.

+On Linux, you'll need to run the IDE as `root`.

 ### Board Driver